gabrielrb/brazilian_citizen_number_blacklist_checker/README.md

 Furthermore, the application also has a status page, where you can check how many "CPF" numbers are in the database, as well as server uptime information.
 To check it out, just type `http://localhost:3000/status`.

+## To do
+___

+ - Use of Docker containers and PostgreSQL database via Docker
+ - Add mask to search form
+ - Write Tests